sherrylzy/SCAN/README.md

 # 6. Conclusion & Discussion

 To address the pervasive challenge of noisy data in real-world anomaly detection, we introduced SCAN, a selective contrastive learning framework.
 By employing the Mahalanobis distance with the highly robust geometric median, SCAN effectively identifies potential noise and progressively constructs a set of confident positive pairs.
 This allows it to learn discriminative latent representations within a contrastive learning framework, even when the training data is corrupted.
-Our extensive experiments have demonstrated the state-of-the-art performance of SCAN, benchmarking it against top-ranked AUC methods from both the DCASE 2022 and 2024 Task 2 challenges to ensure a fair and direct comparison.
+Our extensive experiments have demonstrated the state-of-the-art (SOTA) performance of SCAN, benchmarking it against top-ranked AUC methods from both the DCASE 2022 and 2024 Task 2 challenges to ensure a fair and direct comparison.

-While SCAN has demonstrated state-of-the-art performance under current settings, it represents a foundational step.
+While SCAN has demonstrated state-of-the-art performance, it represents a foundational step.
 We believe there are several exciting and critical directions for future research and development to make the framework more robust, scalable, and adaptable.
 We welcome discussion, ideas, and contributions in these areas.

 ### 6.1.
 Enhancing Scalability and Computational Efficiency

 A key practical limitation of the current implementation is its computational overhead on very large datasets.
 The need to compute the geometric median and the full covariance matrix for all samples at each epoch is a bottleneck.

 - **The Challenge:** These calculations do not scale linearly with the number of samples (`N`) and can be prohibitive for datasets with millions of entries, limiting SCAN's applicability in large-scale industrial settings.
-- **Proposed Solutions:**
+- **Future work direction:**
     - **Stochastic/Mini-Batch Approximations:** Instead of using the entire dataset, we plan to investigate methods for stably approximating the geometric median and covariance matrix from mini-batches.
 This involves exploring how to reduce the variance of these estimates to ensure the Mahalanobis distance calculation remains reliable.
     - **Online/Streaming Algorithms:** We will explore online algorithms that can update the center and covariance matrix incrementally with each new batch of data, rather than recomputing them from scratch.
 This would drastically reduce per-epoch computation time.
     - **Low-Rank Covariance Approximations:** For high-dimensional embeddings, the full covariance matrix is costly to store and invert.
 We will research the use of low-rank approximations to make these operations more tractable.